git-plm/gitplm/partnumbers.md

 - TRA: transistors, FETs
 - TXT: test points/pads
 - XTL: crystals

+Each group of CCC parts is placed in its own schematic symbol library with the same name.

 The following CCC groups are suggested for other parts: